7 mother and daughter days out ideas

 5. Have a girls’ day out

 Banish the boys and schedule a girls-only adventure!
 This could be shopping and lunch (if your credit card can stand it!), a trip to a museum or an art gallery, or a hike through the woods.
+Whatever you do, take some time to talk and really connect with your daughter.
+These moments are everlasting and truly precious - you will remember them for years to come!

 6. Your very own bake-off